 Loading and delivery infrastructure affects daily operations.
 Can large trucks access your loading area?
 Is there covered loading for weather protection?
 Are there time restrictions on deliveries?
 Some perfect retail locations become nightmares because deliveries block customer parking.

-Honestly, waste management is the forgotten infrastructure element.
+Waste management is the forgotten infrastructure element.
 Where do bins go?
 How often is collection?
 What about recycling requirements?
 Special waste needs?
 That trendy location might lack adequate bin storage, forcing unsightly (and smelly) compromises.

-Digital Presence and Local SEO Impact
+Digital presence and local SEO impact

-Your physical location directly impacts your digital visibility.
+Your physical location directly affects your digital visibility.
 Google’s algorithms favour businesses that appear legitimate, established, and convenient to searchers.
 The right location can boost your online presence without spending a penny on ads.

 Local SEO starts with your address.
-Locations in recognised business districts or landmarks get credibility boosts.
+Locations in recognised business districts or near landmarks get credibility boosts.
 “Suite 500, Random Industrial Park” doesn’t inspire confidence like “High Street” or “Market Square”.
 Your address becomes part of your brand, appearing on every directory listing, review site, and social media profile.

 Google My Business prioritises proximity in local searches.
 Being centrally located in your service area maximises visibility for “near me” searches.
 Edge locations might be cheaper but could halve your organic search visibility.
 Calculate the marketing cost to overcome that disadvantage.